arminc/terraform-ecs/README.md

 ### AWS specific

 You can not run ECS on-prem because it is an AWS service and not installable software.
-This makes it easier to maintain and setup than hosting your own Kubernetes or Mesos on-prem or in the cloud.
+This makes it easier to setup and maintain than hosting your own Kubernetes or Mesos on-prem or in the cloud.
 Although it is a service it's not the same as [Google hosted Kubernetes][5].
 Why?
-Google really offers Kubernetes as a SAAS, you don't manage any infrastructure while ECS actually requires slaves and therefore infrastructure.
+Google really offers Kubernetes as a SAAS.
+Meaning, you don't manage any infrastructure while ECS actually requires slaves and therefore infrastructure.

-What is the difference between running your own Kubernetes or Mesos?
-That is the lack of maintenance of the master nodes.
+The difference between running your own Kubernetes or Mesos and ECS is the lack of maintenance of the master nodes on ECS.
 You are only responsible for allowing the EC2 nodes to connect to ECS and ECS does the rest.
 This makes the ECS slave nodes replaceable and allows for low maintenance by using the standard AWS ECS optimized OS and other building blocks like autoscale etc..

 ### Advanced features

 Although it misses some advanced features ECS plays well with other AWS services to provide simple but powerful deployments.
 This makes the learning curve less high for DevOps teams to run their own infrastructure.
 You could argue that if you are trying to do complex stuff in ECS you are either making it unnecessary complex or ECS does not fit your needs.

 Having said that ECS does have a possibility to be used like a Kubernetes or Mesos by using [Blox][6].
-Blox is essentially a set of tools that allows more control on the cluster and advanced deployment strategies.
+Blox is essentially a set of tools that give you more control of the cluster and even more advanced deployment strategies.

 ## ECS infra